-II.B.4.a) Core faculty members must be designated by the program director (Core)

-II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-- II.B.4.c) There must be at least two core child neurology faculty members. - II.C.
-Program Coordinator - II.C.1.
+II.B.4.a) Core faculty members must be designated by the program director.
+(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) [The Review Committee must specify the minimum number of core faculty and/or the core faculty-resident ratio] [The Review Committee may further specify requirements regarding dedicated time for core faculty members] [The Review Committee may specify requirements specific to associate program director(s)] II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
-(Core) - II.C.2.
+(Core) II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program.
-(Core
+(Core) [The Review Committee must further specify minimum dedicated time for the program coordinator.]